haorenjiu/learns/readmes.txt

-Git is a version control system number.
+Git is version control system number.
 Git is a free software good.
 Git is vrey well and very bad.
 Git is what something.